ernieayala/ernies-modern-layout/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T24X2VD)

 ## You should know
-- This is a fun side project for me that I made to support my GMing tastes.
+- This is a side project for me that I made to support my GMing tastes.
 - Many modules and systems will not have my style.
 - Only tested on Chrome.